 Slim developed a lucrative side hustle.
 He purchased goods from soldiers below-market prices and resold them for big profits on the Black Market.

-He also attracted attention as a pool player in Germany.
-He gained notoriety demonstrating his skills as a pool hall gambler.
+Slim also attracted attention as a pool player in Germany.
+Amarillo gained notoriety, demonstrating his skills as a pool hall gambler.

 Slim eventually returned to Texas after making a small fortune overseas.
-It’s unlikely military lawyers would’ve approved of all the ways he acquired his wealth in the service.
+It’s unlikely military lawyers would’ve approved of how he acquired his wealth in the service.

 3- Amarillo Slim Earned His Living as a Rounder in The Early 1960s

-During the 1950s gambling for money outside casinos remained illegal in most places in the USA.
+During the 1950s, gambling outside of casinos remained illegal in most places in the USA.
 However, Slim discovered he possessed a talent for high stakes poker.

 He spent his time visiting pool halls and bars, participating in backroom gambling games.
-This gave Slim the opportunity to hone his talents.
+This allowed Slim to hone his talents.

-During the early 1960s, Slim worked as a “rounder”.
-Often with two good buddies, Doyle Brunson and Sailor Roberts, he toured the U.S. playing illicit card games.
+During the early 1960s, Slim worked as a “rounder” with two good buddies, Doyle Brunson and Sailor Roberts.
+The trio toured the U.S. playing illicit card games.

 They made the rounds of poker tables across the nation.
-The trio sometimes faced life-threatening situations.
+The 3 friends sometimes faced life-threatening situations.

-From time to time, the police arrested the 3 friends.
+From time to time, the police arrested them.
 Sometimes crime figures threatened their lives.

 Slim used personal charm and charisma to minimize conflicts.
-He excelled telling elaborate rales at the card table.
+He excelled at telling elaborate tales at the card table.